-Loch Lomond offers brilliant Scottish escape with breathtaking mountain views and crystal-clear waters.
+UPDATED FOR 2025: Loch Lomond offers brilliant Scottish escape with breathtaking mountain views and crystal-clear waters.
 Lodges with hot tubs near the loch make for the perfect base to explore everything this stunning national park has to offer.
-After hiking Ben Lomond or cycling the West Highland Way wink into your private hot tub and watch the sunset over the water.
+After hiking Ben Lomond or cycling the West Highland Way slip into your private hot tub and watch the sunset over the water.

-As well as the beautiful scenery, there’s a wealth of awesome stuff to do and experience with excellent family-friendly activities including the SEA LIFE Loch Lomond Aquarium and TreeZone aerial adventure course.
+As well as the beautiful scenery, there’s a wealth of fantastic activities for excellent family-friendly activities including the SEA LIFE Loch Lomond Aquarium and TreeZone aerial adventure course.

 Boat trips across the loch are one of the best ways to explore the hidden islands.
 Or if you appreciate a proper dram, nearby distilleries offer tours.
 Year-round accessibility makes these waterside lodges popular regardless of season (though booking ahead is a wise move during summer months!)